 So assume $\alpha<\beta<\gamma\in \STW$, $A<i<j_\beta$ countable, $i>j_\alpha$.
-Then $I_{j_\beta}\setminus I_{\leq i}\cong I_{j_\gamma} \setminus I_{\leq i}\cong \tilde I$.
-Also, if $B\subset I$ is countable, $\delta\in \STW$ and $B>j_\beta$, then there is an $j\beta<i<B$, and $I_i\cong I_{j_\delta}\cong \tilde I$, $I\setminus I_{\leq i}\cong I\setminus I_{\leq j_\delta}\cong I$.
+Then $I_{<j_\beta}\setminus I_{\leq i}\cong I_{<j_\gamma} \setminus I_{\leq i}\cong \tilde I$.
+Also, if $B\subset I$ is countable, $\delta\in \STW$ and $B>j_\beta$, then there is an $j_\beta<i<B$, and $I_{<i}\cong I_{<j_\delta}\cong \tilde I$, $I\setminus I_{\leq i}\cong I\setminus I_{\leq j_\delta}\cong I$.
 Now combine these automorphisms. \end{proof}

-\begin{Lem} For $\beta\in\om2$ set $Y_\beta\DEFEQ \{\n \eta_{\gamma}:\, \gamma\in\STW,\,\gamma>\beta\}$. $P$ forces the following: If $X$ is a set of reals defined with a parameter $x\in \bigcup_{i\in I} V_i$, and if $T\in Q$, then there is an $S \leq T$ and a $\beta\in\om2$ such that either $\lim(S)\cap X\cap Y_\beta=\emptyset$ or $(\lim(S)\setminus X)\cap Y_\beta=\emptyset$. \end{Lem} This lemma holds for all $I$ satisfying \ref{facts:cofinalsequ} and \ref{lem:manyaut}.
+\begin{Lem} For $\beta\in\om2$ set $Y_\beta\DEFEQ \{\n \eta_{\gamma}:\, \gamma\in\STW,\,\gamma>\beta\}$. $P$ forces the following: If $X$ is a set of reals defined with a parameter $x\in \bigcup_{i\in I} V_{<i}$, and if $T\in Q$, then there is an $S \leq T$ and a $\beta\in\om2$ such that either $\lim(S)\cap X\cap Y_\beta=\emptyset$ or $(\lim(S)\setminus X)\cap Y_\beta=\emptyset$. \end{Lem} This lemma holds for all $I$ satisfying \ref{facts:cofinalsequ} and \ref{lem:manyaut}.

-Note that every real in $V_\om2$ is in $\bigcup_{i\in I} V_i$.
+Note that every real in $V_\om2$ is in $\bigcup_{i\in I} V_{<i}$.

-We will see in the next section that (using additional assumptions) $Y_\beta$ is a measure 1 set.
-Then this lemma implies that $X$ is measurable, i.e.\ the main theorem~\ref{thm:defaremeas}.
-Because of \ref{lem:onlyetaalphamatter}, it will be enough to show that the set $\{\eta_i:\, i\in I\}$ is of measure 1.
+We will see in the next section that (using additional assumptions) $Y_\beta$ is a weak measure 1 set.
+Then this lemma implies that $X$ is weakly measurable, i.e., Theorem~\ref{thm:defaremeas}.
+Because of \ref{lem:onlyetaalphamatter}, it will be enough to show that the set $\{\eta_i:\, i\in I\}$ is of weak measure 1.

 \begin{proof} Assume $\n X=\{r:\, \varphi(r,\n x)\}$ and fix some $\n T$.
-Some $p_0$ forces that $\n x$ and $\n T$ are in $V_{\alpha}$, so without loss of generality ${\n x}, \n T$ are $P_{\alpha}$ names and $\dom(p_0)\subset I_{\alpha}$.
+Some $p_0$ forces that $\n x$ and $\n T$ are in $V_{\alpha}$, so without loss of generality ${\n x}, \n T$ are $P_\alpha$ names and $\dom(p_0)\subset I_{\alpha}$.
 Pick a $p_1\leq p_0$, $p_1\in P_\alpha$ such that $p_1$ continuously reads $\n T$.
 Fix some $\beta>\alpha$.
 Then $p_2\DEFEQ p_1\cup \{(j_\beta,\n T)\}$ is an element of $P_{\leq j_\beta}$ (since $\n T$ is read continuously).

 Let $p\leq p_2$ decide $\varphi(\n\eta_{{\beta}},\n x)$.
-Without loss of generality $p\forc \varphi(\n\eta_{{\beta}},\n x)$. $p\restriction I_\beta$ forces that \mbox{$\n S\DEFEQ \pB p {j_\beta}(\bar{\n \eta})\leq_Q \n T$} (since $p\leq p_2$).
+Without loss of generality $p\forc \varphi(\n\eta_{{\beta}},\n x)$. $p\on I_\beta$ forces that $\n S\DEFEQ \pB p {j_\beta}(\bar{\n \eta})\leq_Q \n T$ (since $p\leq p_2$).

 Assume towards a contradiction that for some $q\leq p$, $\gamma\in \STW $ and $\gamma>\beta$